MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/how-to/embedded-content-safety.md

 ### SDK parameters that can impact performance

-Below SDK parameters can impact the infernece time of the embedded content safety model.
+Below SDK parameters can impact the inference time of the embedded content safety model.

--  `gpuEnabled` Set as **true** to enable GPU, otherwise CPU will be used.
-Generally inference time will be shorter on GPU.
+-  `gpuEnabled` Set as **true** to enable GPU, otherwise CPU is used.
+Generally inference time is shorter on GPU.
 -  `numThreads` This parameter only works for CPU.
 It defines number of threads to be used in a multi-threaded environment.
-We support a maximum number of 4 threads.
+We support a maximum number of four threads.

 See next section to for the performance benchmark data on popular PC CPUs and GPUs